ardakarayel/Arda_Karayel/README.md

 # Hypothesis and Predictions

-This study aims to test the following hypotheses regarding the relationship between education level and happiness:
+This study aims to test the following hypotheses regarding the relationship between education level, environmental factors (forest area), and happiness:

-Null Hypothesis (H₀): There is no significant relationship between education level and happiness index.
-Higher education levels do not significantly impact happiness scores.
+Null Hypothesis (H₀):
+There is no significant relationship between education level, forest area, and happiness index.
+Higher education levels and forest coverage do not significantly impact happiness scores.

-Alternative Hypothesis (H₁): Higher education levels are significantly correlated with higher happiness scores.
-Countries with higher tertiary enrollment rate and higher literacy rates tend to have higher happiness levels.
+Alternative Hypothesis (H₁):
+Higher education levels and greater forest area are significantly correlated with higher happiness scores.
+Countries with higher tertiary enrollment rate, higher literacy rates, and greater forest coverage tend to have higher happiness levels.

 # Predictions

-Based on previous research and logical reasoning, the following outcomes are expected:

-Countries with higher literacy rates and higher tertiary enrollment rate will have higher happiness scores.
+Before conducting any analysis, it is expected that countries with higher levels of education and greater forest coverage will tend to have higher happiness scores.
+The reasoning behind this is that:

-Tertiary education enrollment will be a strong predictor of happiness, but other factors such as GDP per capita and life expectancy may have stronger correlations.
-Developed nations will show a stronger correlation between education and happiness, while in developing countries, economic factors may play a more dominant role.
+Education often contributes to better quality of life, job opportunities, and awareness, which can increase overall life satisfaction.

+Similarly, a high percentage of forest area may reflect a cleaner, greener, and healthier environment — something that could enhance well-being and happiness.

+Therefore, it is predicted that both educational attainment and environmental richness (as measured by forest area) will show positive correlations with national happiness levels.

 # Findings
 -Education Variables